WHAT ARE THE MINIMUM REQUIREMENTS TO DIVE AT KRAKEN SPRINGS?

 WHAT'S THE WATER QUALITY?

 The water is actually some of the cleanest around!
 Kraken Springs is constantly replenished by an underground spring that constantly drains out, replenishing the reservoir.
-This, combined with the fact that the quarry is actually surrounded by a hill that the nearby drainage area washes around via Pettit Creek bypassing our body of water all together, keeping it in amazing condition.
+This, combined with the fact that the springs is actually surrounded by a hill that the nearby drainage area washes around via Pettit Creek bypassing our body of water all together, keeping it in amazing condition.

 We test the water quality on a regular basis to ensure that our wonderful locations stays that way.
 The result is the same every time, it's limestone filtered drinking water!